WestHealth/scipy2020/cloud_infrastructure/poster/docs/index.md

   </div>
 </div>

-## PLEASE NOTE source code is not yet deployed so many links are broken, but should be fixed within a day.
-You can also check all the code snippets at [https://github.com/WestHealth/scipy2020/tree/master/cloud_infrastructure/supplemental_code](https://github.com/WestHealth/scipy2020/tree/master/cloud_infrastructure/supplemental_code) so please monitor this for updates
+<p style="color:red;">PLEASE NOTE: Much of the source code is not yet deployed so many links are broken, but should be fixed within a day.
+You can also check all the code snippets at <a href="https://github.com/WestHealth/scipy2020/tree/master/cloud_infrastructure/supplemental_code">https://github.com/WestHealth/scipy2020/tree/master/cloud_infrastructure/supplemental_code) so please monitor this for updates</a></p>